Prior DUI Convictions in Kansas City

 Looking for a DWI lawyer in Kansas City?

 Attorney Steve Schanker has over 18 years of experience defending clients on DUI/DWI charges and is licensed to practice in both Kansas and Missouri.
 He knows what a difficult time this is for you and he charges very reasonably to make legal defense available to people in trouble.
 He will meet with you to determine the best strategy for your case, whether to fight the case in court or seek a plea bargain to limit the damage.
 The most important thing you can do to protect your future is to seek legal help now and take action before the case progresses further.
-Contact a Kansas City DUI attorney when you face DUI charges and have a prior conviction.
+Contact a Kansas City DWI lawyer when you face DUI charges and have a prior conviction.